Div-KristX/Distance-on-Earth/README.md

 # Distance-on-Earth
-This is a program to calculate a distance between two points, on the Earth
+This is a program to calculate a distance between two points, on Earth